 Late 1939-1944

 With the start of WWII, authorities sent Bernhard’s colleagues to the eastern front, and he feared the same could happen to him, even though he was officially “indispensable.”
 So, in addition to his work at the prison, he picked up other jobs such as working as company doctor for different local businesses.
+However, at the end of 1939, the situation at the prison changed because a new director who was a loyal Nazi arrived.
+In addition, in January 1940, the block leader came to Bernhard’s house with an application form for him to become a Nazi party member; he signed the application, fearing for the safety of his family.

-When Bernhard started his work at the Celle prison, the food supply for the prisoners was still quite good, and even after the beginning of the Second World War the situation was still acceptable.
+When Bernhard started his work at the Celle prison, the food supply was still quite good, and even after the beginning of the Second World War, the situation was still acceptable.
+But, by 1941, the situation had worsened:

 As was generally the case, food became increasingly scarce for the prisoners. - I therefore repeatedly pointed out their poor nutritional status in the face of the high workload required. - This made my relationship with the prison director ... increasingly tense. - He had long since realized that I was using my party membership as a cover without being able to prove it.
 My petitions 'through the chain of command' to the Attorney General ... were a nuisance to him.

-He demanded not only better food supply, but also better medical equipment and medicine, and in addition applied that prisoners he found not fit for work were not sent into work details.
-In addition, he pointed out that the prisoners, especially those placed in the nearby work camps, were not only suffering from malnutrition, but also faced heavy physical abuse by guards and other staff members and he also reported about an increase in cases of unexpected death without pre-existing conditions.
+Bernhard repeatedly wrote letters to the Attorney General and to other offices of the judicial administration.
+He demanded not only a better food supply, but also better medical equipment and medicine; he also asked that individuals he found not fit for work be allowed to refrain from work details.
+In addition, he pointed out that the incarcerated population, especially those placed in the nearby work camps, was not only suffering from malnutrition, but also faced heavy physical abuse by guards and other staff members; there was an increase in cases of unexpected death without pre-existing conditions.

-His petitions and submissions were partly successful, leading sometimes to an increase in food rations or better medical treatment.
+His petitions and submissions were partly successful, leading sometimes to an increase in food rations or better medical treatment:

 With this and the previous petitions to the Attorney General, I had brought a criminal case against the prison officers and auxiliary officers who had been guilty of mistreating or killing prisoners.